owfs/owfs/src/scripts/usb/cygwin/README.txt

-Some instructions how to install and use OWFS on Windows(Cygwin).
+Some instructions how to install and use OWFS on Windows with Cygwin.

 Install Cygwin